Harshini-Thiriveedhi/RPS_Game/README.md

 # RPS_Game

-This is the implementation of the classic Rock Paper Scissors game using HTML, CSS, and JavaScript.
+This is the implementation of the Classic Rock Paper Scissors game using HTML, CSS, and JavaScript.
 <br>
 <br>
 ## Features